What is passive smoking?

 Is second-hand vapour from e-cigarettes harmful?

-So far, there have been no identified risks of passive vaping for people around them.
-Although, as they are relatively new, evidence on second-hand vapour from e-cigarettes is more limited.
+So far, there is no strong evidence to suggest that e-cigarette vapour could be harmful to bystanders.
+Although, as they are relatively new, evidence on second-hand vapour from e-cigarettes is limited.

 Find out more about e-cigarettes here